-These questions can help guide your discussion with your healthcare provider about finding an RMS treatment that works for you.
+These questions can help guide your discussion with your healthcare provider about finding Use this space to write down any additional questions or notes. an RMS treatment that works for you.
 What treatment goals should I consider when looking at my treatment options?
 Is Rebif® proven effective at helping reduce relapses and lesions, and slowing disability progression?
 What might make 1 treatment a better choice for me than another?
-How might my immune system be affected by treatment with Rebif®?
-What are the possible side effects of my treatment options?
-Can I keep treating my MS while I am trying to get pregnant?
-Can I change which Rebif® injection option I use later on?
-What kinds of support options are available
+How might my immune system be affected by treatment with Rebif?
+What are the possible side effects of my treatment options? · Ш Can I keep treating my MS while I am trying to get pregnant?
+Can I change which Rebif injection option I use later on? Ш What kinds of support options are available to me? ي ا Polif Please see Rehif Prescribing